Purchasing Commercial Real Estate with a Loan

 Is your small business booming?
 Congratulations!
-Growing a businesses leads to some big decisions, especially if you’re running out of space.
+Growing a business leads to some big decisions, especially if you’re running out of space.
 It might be time to consider a small business loan to purchase real estate so you can run your small business without being cramped.

 The next question you need to address is “Where will I get the funds?”
 The good news is that SBA loan funds can be used for a small business real estate purchase.